Traveler's guide

 Meals

-Most meals are included in the Under the Stars packages of our event tours.
-Please refer to the package purchased to know the different inclusions.
+Most meals are included in our Under the Stars packages.
+Please refer to the package purchased for details of the various inclusions.
 While lunch is served at the lunch stop, breakfast and dinner are always served at the Village.

 Lunch stop

 Unless otherwise indicated, lunch is served only at the lunch stop, whose location is clearly marked and indicated on the route maps.
-The lunch stop is open daily from 10 a.m. to 2 p.m. (or until the last cyclists arrive).
-Please note that cyclists who arrive before the lunch stop opens cannot get their lunch at any time upon arrival at the accommodation.
+It is open daily from 10 a.m. to 2 p.m. (or until the last cyclists arrive).
+Please note that cyclists who arrive before the lunch stop opens cannot get their lunch at any time.

-Restrooms, first aid, water and mechanical services are available at the lunch stop.
-Access to the lunch stop and the services offered there are for the exclusive use of registered participants of the event.
+Toilets, first-aid, water and a mechanical breakdown service are all available at the lunch stop.
+Access to the rest area and the services offered there are for the exclusive use of registered event participants.

 Massage therapy

-After a good day of cycling, think about relaxing by reserving your place for a 30 or 55 minute massage.
-You must reserve your spot at the departure site or directly in each of the Villages, at the massage room.
+After a good day's cycling, think about relaxing by reserving your place for a 30 or 55-minute massage.
+You must reserve your place at the start site or directly in each Village, at the massage therapy room.
 Fees apply.

 Bicycle and property safety

-Although the Village is under surveillance all night, we strongly recommend that you lock your bicycle at all times.
-Tie two or three bicycles together near your tent or to a fence when one is available.
-For obvious reasons of peace and quiet, we do not allow the use of bicycle alarms in the Village.
-Please remember that you are always responsible for your belongings during the event.
+Although the Village is under surveillance throughout the night, we strongly recommend that you lock your bicycle at all times.
+Tie two or three bikes together near your tent, or to a fence when one is available.
+For obvious reasons of peace and quiet, we do not allow the use of bike alarms in the Village.
+Remember, you are always responsible for your belongings during the event.

 Visitors and recreational vehicles

-It is not possible for visitors, either motorized or cyclists, to follow you on the road or at the lunch stop.
+It's not possible for visitors, either motorized or cyclists, to follow you on the road or at the lunch stop.
 You can, however, welcome them for a few hours at the Village, where they can accompany you to the Bistro only.
-However, we cannot allow them to camp on the site or offer them dinner, as this service is reserved exclusively for registered participants of the event.
+However, we cannot allow them to camp on site, nor can we offer them dinner, as this service is reserved exclusively for registered event participants.

-La Petite Aventure and Le Grand Tour are like a village on wheels, which we set up and take down every day (except when we sleep in the same place on consecutive nights).
-The Village is your campground, your starting point and your ending point.
-At the Village, you have access to a wide range of services: bicycle repair, first aid, massage therapy (for a fee), etc.
+La Petite Aventure and Le Grand Tour are a veritable village on wheels, which we assemble and disassemble every day (except when we sleep in the same place two nights).
+The Village is your campsite, your starting point and your destination all in one.
+At the Village, you have access to a wide range of services: bike repair, first aid, massage therapy (for a fee), etc.

-Among the various activities offered at the Village are a movie theater, yoga sessions, local specialties and snacks.
-There is also a wide range of activities available each day.
-At the Petite Aventure, there are a variety of activities for children of all ages.
-To find out what's on, check out the digital newsletter, Le Déchaîné.
+Activities at the Village include a cinema, yoga sessions, local specialties and snacks.
+There's plenty to do every day, too.
+In addition to La Petite Aventure , there's a wide range of entertainment and activities for children of all ages.
+To find out what's on, check out the digital newsletter Le déchaîné.

-At the tourist kiosk, you can obtain information on the stopover city and its attractions (beaches, parks, restaurants, museums, historical sites, outdoor activities, etc.).
-Don't forget to visit the kiosk to learn about all the surprises and little touches our hosts have in store for you, and to register for the activities offered, if any.
+At the tourist kiosk, you can obtain information about the stopover town and its attractions (beaches, parks, restaurants, museums, historic sites, outdoor activities, etc.).
+Be sure to stop by to learn about all the surprises and little extras our hosts have in store for you, and to sign up for any activities on offer.

 Mechanical kiosk

-During events, we partner with a team of experienced mechanics.
+During events, we work in tandem with a team of experienced mechanics.
 Every day in the Village, from 6:30 a.m. to 10 a.m.
-(7 a.m. to 10 a.m. at the Petite Aventure) and from 2 p.m. to 7 p.m., they can fix minor problems (free of charge, except for parts) or major ones (charges for labour and parts).
-It is also possible to inflate your tires at the mechanical booth.
+(7 a.m. to 10 a.m. at La Petite Aventure) and from 2 p.m. to 7 p.m., they can remedy minor problems (free of charge, except for parts) or major ones (charges apply for labour and parts).
+Tires can also be inflated at the mechanics' booth.

 Le Déchaîné

-Le Déchaîné is the official digital newspaper of the Grand Tour, while you will find the Petit Déchaîné during the Petite Aventure.
-Published one week before your event and updated until the start, it includes the latest news on the route (changes or places not to be missed), activities and the evening menu in the Village.
+Le Déchaîné is the official digital newspaper of the Grand Tour, while you'll find Le Petit Déchaîné at the Petite Aventure.
+Published a week before your event and updated right up to the start, it includes the latest news on the route (changes or places not to be missed), activities and the evening menu in the Village.

 Bistro and wine bar

-Opening at 1:00 p.m., the Bistro is the meeting place for travelers.
-We discuss the day's adventures and relax with a drink.
-The scene also comes alive in the evening with the sound of bands and DJs.
-In the dining room, you can appreciate the large choice of products offered at the wine counter each day.
+From 1pm onwards, the Bistro is the meeting place for travellers.
+Discuss the day's adventures and relax with a drink.
+The stage also comes alive in the evening to the sound of live bands and DJs.
+In the dining room, you can enjoy the fine selection of products on offer at the wine counter every day.

-There are clearly identified sections for early birds (before 7:00 a.m.) and late risers (after 7:00 a.m.).
-At the Petite Aventure, there is also a "family" section.
-Regardless of which section you camp in, whispering is a must between 10:00 pm and 7:00 am.
-Rental tents are set up and grouped together in one location in the camping area.
+Sections are clearly identified for early risers (before 7 a.m.) and late risers (after 7 a.m.).
+La Petite Aventure also has a "family" section.
+Whichever section you camp in, whispering is the order of the day between 10 p.m. and 7 a.m.
+Rental tents are set up and grouped together in a single location in the camping area.

-We also reserve a small section of the campground for our staff, cycling coaches and volunteers.
-Most of them stay up late and get up at the sound of the rooster.
+We also reserve a small section of the campsite for our employees, cycling coaches and volunteers.
+Most of them stay up late and wake up when the rooster crows.
 Finally, we remind you that recreational vehicles are not allowed on the Village grounds.

 Toilets and showers

-You have access to showers and toilets in the establishments where the Village is located as well as 2 Festidouches - shower trucks accessible each day on the Village site.
-Portable toilets are added in the camping areas.
+You have access to showers and toilets in the establishments where the Village is set up, as well as to 2 Festidouches - shower trailer trucks accessible daily on the Village site.
+Portable toilets are also available in camping areas.

 On the road